The-Politico/markslack/README.md

 # ':thumbsup:'
 ```

-There is also an option to remove emoji that haven't been processed.
+There is also an option to remove emoji that weren't supported by the `emoji` package.
 ```python
 marker = MarkSlack(
   remove_bad_emoji=True